Return probability and recurrence for the random walk driven by two-dimensional Gaussian free field: Preliminaries on Gaussian processes

-\begin{proof} Throughout the proof of the current lemma, we let $\{S_t: t \geq 0\}$ be the \emph{lazy} discrete-time simple symmetric random walk on $\mathbb Z^2$ that, at each time, stays put at its current position with probability~$1/2$, or transitions to a uniformly chosen neighbor with the complementary probability.
+\begin{proofsect}{Proof} Throughout the proof of the current lemma, we let $\{S_t: t \geq 0\}$ be the \emph{lazy} discrete-time simple symmetric random walk on $\mathbb Z^2$ that, at each time, stays put at its current position with probability~$1/2$ or moves to one of its neighbors with probability~$1/8$.
 We denote by~$P^v$ the law of the walk with~$P^v(S_0 := v)=1$ and write~$E^v$ to denote the expectation with respect to~$P^v$.
 Let $\tau$ be the first hitting time to the boundary $\partial B(N)$.
 It is clear~that